awsdocs/amazon-ecs-developer-guide/doc_source/ecs-using-tags.md

 ## Tagging your resources for billing<a name="tag-resources-for-billing"></a>

-When you enable Amazon ECS\-managed tags, Amazon ECS automatically tags all newly launched tasks with the cluster name\.
+When you use Amazon ECS\-managed tags, Amazon ECS automatically tags all newly launched tasks with the cluster name\.
 For tasks that belong to a service, they are also tagged with the service name\.
 These managed tags are helpful when reviewing cost allocation after enabling them in your Cost and Usage Report\.
 For more information, see [Amazon ECS usage reports](usage-reports.md)\.

 To see the cost of your combined resources, you can organize your billing information based on resources that have the same tag key values\.
 For example, you can tag several resources with a specific application name, and then organize your billing information to see the total cost of that application across several services\.
 For more information about setting up a cost allocation report with tags, see [The Monthly Cost Allocation Report](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/configurecostallocreport.html) in the *AWS Billing and Cost Management User Guide*\.